dotnet/extensions/docs/build-from-source.md

 Results will be available from https://mc.dot.net/#/user/aspnet-extensions/pr~2Faspnet~2Fextensions/ci/20190107.18
 ```

 This will send a helix job which will run all of the test projects on various OS configurations (Windows, OSX, Linux, etc).
-The output should print out something like this which you can use to look at the test results:

 For more information on helix see: https://github.com/dotnet/arcade/blob/master/Documentation/AzureDevOps/SendingJobsToHelix.md